TayMcQuaya/OpenOPen/README.md

+# Open-O-Pen

 The program is free to use for everyone and will always be free.

-INSTRUCTIONS:
-Just click on <Code> and choose "Download as ZIP".
+## Instructions:

+1. Click on the **Code** button at the top of this page.
+2. Choose **Download ZIP**.
-Extract the file on your PC.
+3. Extract the ZIP file to your PC.
-You can directly open the program by clicking on OpenOPen.exe.
+4. Run the program by clicking on `OpenOPen.exe`.

-Be aware that it will get flagged as a Virus from Windows.
-You can click on "Run anyway" to use the program.
+### Important Notes:

+- **Windows Virus Warning**: Windows may flag this file as a virus.
+You can safely ignore this by clicking **Run anyway**.
-If you want to feel very safe you can scan the file itself on www.virustotal.com or any other website or antivirus software.
+- If you are concerned, you can scan the file at [VirusTotal](https://www.virustotal.com) or with your preferred antivirus software for extra safety.

-You can report bugs on taymcquaya@mail.com!
+## Bug Reporting

+If you encounter any bugs or issues, feel free to report them at:
+📧 **taymcquaya@gmail.com**